marc2332/bliss/doc/docs/dev_write_motctrl.md

 functionalities is wanted.
 In addition, some *custom commands* can be defined to implement very specific features of a motor controller.

+!!! note
+    About units management

+    * On the user point of view, motors are driven in **user units**, whatever unit is used in the controller API
+    * **user_unit** can be millimeter, micron, degree etc.
+    * On the programmer point of view, the BLISS plugin is dealing with controller units (steps, microns, ...)
+    * The programmer should not have to deal with units conversions.

 ---

 ## Example and skeleton of BLISS motor plugin